 COVID-19 has caused us to reflect upon the fundamental operations of our global society and day-to-day lives, including the ways in which we interact with one another.
 As hotels around the world contemplate the implications of these changes in personal behaviors, they are faced with the challenge of how best to service guests and manage hotel operations.

-To reflect on these new realities, Alberto Santana, Senior Vice President, Service Optimization, Amadeus, and David Berger, CEO, Volara met to discuss some ways in which hoteliers can boost guest satisfaction and drive operational efficiencies in this new era of hospitality.
+To reflect on these new realities, Alberto Santana, Senior Vice President, Service Optimization, Amadeus, and David Berger, CEO, Volara met to discuss some ways in which hoteliers can boost guest satisfaction and drive operational efficiencies in this new era of hospitality with contactless guest experiences.

 Alberto Santana: There’s no doubt the COVID-19 crisis continues to have rippling effects on our industry.
 What do you think hotels across the globe can do in 2021 to ensure a safer environment to welcome guests back to?

 David Berger: To thrive – even survive – in this new era of hospitality, hoteliers must provide touchless experiences along the guest journey.
 Travelers are now expecting more than ever to have their needs met without touching in-room equipment or going face-to-face with staff.

 Standard contactless experiences now include digital room keys, mobile payments, and voice on-command technology.
 Not only do these offer convenience for the guest, but more than 4 in 5 travelers feel it will increase their confidence to travel, with 61% of travelers likely to use voice assistant technology if present in their rooms.

 Since the onset of COVID-19, smart speaker adoption has reached 60 million people in the US and those who are constantly asking Alexa, Siri, or Google questions at home will appreciate a similar on-command experience during their travels.